chicoreus/cco_poc/src/main/resources/edu/harvard/huh/specify/datamodel/cco_full/model/model.md

 * biologicalindividual
   * Definition: An individual organism that is specifically known and identified and known as that individual to have been observed or sampled.
 * part
   * Definition:  Associative entity between identifiable items and preparations.
 Biologically meaningful parts of organisms that comprise preparations.
 Parts are biologically logical components of organisms.
 Parts may have additional non-taxonomic identifications associated with them, such as sex, lifestage, or caste, and they can have part of the organism attributes such as whole animal or skull or postcranial skeleton.
+Parts may be locations on slides.
 * preparation
   * Definition: an existing or previous physical artifact that could participate in a transaction, e.g. be sent in a loan.
 Preparations are physically stored sets of parts.
 * identification